gaehlerm/SoftwareEngineering/README.md

 ### Refactoring and automated test

 Refactoring means to change the code without changing its functionality.
 This is what people didn’t do in very old code.
 They were afraid that they would change functionality.
 They would introduce bugs.
 It's like they didn’t clean up the kitchen because they were afraid, they might break something.
 And they didn’t see the reason why they should have cleaned up the kitchen.
 They only had a nagging feeling that something is wrong, but they couldn’t say what exactly.
 Long story short, the next person had to cook in a dirty kitchen.
 And at some point, there were so many dirty dishes in the kitchen they didn’t even see the bugs anymore that could hide underneath each and every dirty plate.
 People using the kitchen were afraid of introducing bugs when refactoring but now they were left with bugs anyway.
 They didn’t clean up the kitchen nor refactor the code.
-They started adding many more bugs further down the road, because the whole code base became so messy.
+They started adding many more bugs further down the road, because the whole code base became a mess.

 I really hope you understand that not refactoring is not an option.
 A cook has to clean up the kitchen continuously just as you have to refactor your code.
 All the time.
 Refactoring is an integral part of your job, not just an optional feature.
 Therefore, we have to take you your fear from refactoring, your fear from introducing bugs.
 You need a safety net.
 Something that automatically tells you when you introduced a bug...
 You need... automated tests!
 Unit tests, end-to-end tests, whatever.
 Just make sure your tests cover pretty much all the functionality of the code you want to refactor.
 There are tools to highlight the lines of your code covered by tests.
 Or you can also change one line of code and see whether one of the tests fails, though this is not a very productive solution.